Lynda Morales

-Lynda Morales (born May 20, 1988) is a Puerto Rican indoor volleyball player who plays for Criollas de Caguas in the Liga de Voleibol Superior Femenino (LVSF).
+Lynda Morales (born May 20, 1988) is a Puerto Rican former indoor volleyball player.
 She was a member of the Puerto Rican national team from 2011 to 2016.
 She participated in the 2016 Summer Olympics and the 2014 FIVB World Championship.

 Morales twice won the bronze medal in the NORCECA Championship, in 2013 and 2015 when she was awarded Best Middle Blocker.
 She won the Pan-American Cup silver medal in 2016 after the bronze taken in 2014.
 She also won the silver medal from the 2014 Central American and Caribbean Games.

 Personal life

-Morales was born on May 20, 1988 in Glendale, California.
+Morales was born on May 20, 1988, in Glendale, California.
 She is 1.88 m tall and 74 kg.
-She went to Fallbrook High School in Fallbrook, California but finished at Centennial High School in Bakersfield, California and later enrolled in the California State University, Northridge majoring in Family and Consumer Sciences - Consumer Affairs.
+She went to Fallbrook High School in Fallbrook, California, but finished at Centennial High School in Bakersfield, California, and later enrolled in the California State University, Northridge majoring in Family and Consumer Sciences - Consumer Affairs.
 Even when she was born in the United States, she has double citizenship having opted for Puerto Rican sports citizenship.

 Career

 Playing as a center, Morales was awarded all-league Second Team in basketball and as volleyball player 2005 All-Southwest Yosemite League.
 She also practiced high jump while in high school.
 With the Cal State Northridge Matadors, Morales was included in the 2008 Sacramento State All-Tournament Team.

 Morales was drafted for the Puerto Rican League by the club Llaneras de Toa Baja.
 On 8 November 8, 2011, Morales was transferred to Gigantes de Carolina for two players, Tatiana Encarnación and Grace Saladobut and later was transferred again to Mets de Guaynabo on 30 November 2011 for the first pick of the 2013 draft and cash.
 She played with Mets de Guaynabo from 2012 to 2013, being selected for the All-Star game in 2013.

-At the 2013 NORCECA Championship, Morales helped Puerto Rico to win the bronze medal, the second meal ever in the continental championship, when her team defeated 3-0 to Canada.
+At the 2013 NORCECA Championship, Morales helped Puerto Rico to win the bronze medal, the second meal ever in the continental championship, when her team defeated 3–0 to Canada.
 She then signed with the Brazilian Superleague club Minas Tênis Clube for the 2013–14 season.